 eCommerce

-If your organization aims to generate revenue by selling online courses, you need LMS with eCommerce features.
+If your organization aims to generate revenue by selling online courses, you need an LMS with eCommerce features.
 Some learning management systems come with built-in eCommerce features, while others need to be integrated with a backend eCommerce solution.
-Hence, your LMS requirements checklist needs to check if the LMS comes with built-in features to facilitate setting prices for courses, processing payment, tracking sales, and measuring revenue.
+Hence, your LMS requirements checklist needs to check if the LMS comes with built-in features to facilitate setting prices for courses, processing payments, tracking sales, and measuring revenue.

 Reporting and Feedback

 In addition to launching multiple training programs, you need to assess the performance and experience of learners.
 You can easily assess the status of learners joining a training program by generating reports based on real-time data.
 Likewise, you can assess the learning experience based on feedback suggested by the learners.
-That is why; you must include the options to generate reports and receive feedback in the LMS requirements checklists.
+That is why you must include the options to generate reports and receive feedback in the LMS requirements checklists.

 Hosting

-Most enterprises these days prefer cloud-based LMS to hosted LMS to avoid building and maintaining onsite IT infrastructure.
+Most enterprises these days prefer cloud-based LMS to hosted LMS to avoid building and maintaining on-site IT infrastructure.
 Unlike hosted LMS, cloud-based LMS stores both content and data in the infrastructure provided by the provider.
-Also, the provider will enable users to access new and updated features without making you install or update the software regularly.
+Also, the provider will enable users to access new and updated features without making them install or update the software regularly.
 Also, your organization can access the cloud-based LMS based on pay-as-you-use pricing plans.
 Here are some advantages of cloud-based LMS platforms.

 Security

 Like other web-based software applications, LMS is vulnerable to a variety of targeted security attacks – cross-site scripting, SQL injection, and cross-site request forgery.
 Also, many cybercriminals use the loopholes in the LMS design to access sensitive data and misuse the training content.
-That is why; your LMS requirements checklist must include the key LMS security features required to prevent existing and emerging cybersecurity threats.
+That is why your LMS requirements checklist must include the key LMS security features required to prevent existing and emerging cybersecurity threats.

 Integration